What UK legislation covers invasive non-native plants?

 Alongside these developments, working with the horticulture industry, the Department for the Environment, Food and Rural Affairs (Defra), published the revised Horticulture Code of Practice for England and Wales in 2011 which provides non-binding guidance to horticulture professionals and gardeners on dealing with non-native invasive species.
 There is also a Horticultural Code of Practice for Scotland.

 Invasive plants covered by legislation in the UK and Ireland

-The EU Regulation on Invasive Alien Species, which became law early in 2015, has a provision for a list of species of EU-wide concern.
-The first list become effective in August 2016, and an update to the list (the first update) came into force on 2nd August 2017.
+The EU Regulation on Invasive Alien Species, which became law early in 2015 and has had several updates since, has a provision for a list of species of EU-wide concern.
 Species that are included on the list attract the strictest measures of control, including a ban on keeping, growing or cultivating, transporting or trading, use or exchange, as well as release into the wider environment.
-These controls will apply to individuals as well as organisations and businesses that own or hold any of these species.
+These controls apply to individuals as well as organisations and businesses that own or hold any of these species.

 Cabomba caroliniana (Carolina fanwort)